Oracle Licensing

 Oracle Audit Negotiations

-Nothing makes a CIO’s blood run cold like an unexpected Oracle audit notice.
-Oracle license audits (now often under Oracle’s License Management Services or LMS, sometimes called GLAS) are a strategic weapon in Oracle’s arsenal.
+Oracle license audits (now often referred to as Oracle’s License Management Services or LMS, sometimes referred to as GLAS) are a strategic tool in Oracle’s arsenal.

-They can lead to massive compliance bills – or, conveniently, a new purchase or cloud deal to “resolve” the audit findings.
-Here’s how to handle audits in a tough, controlled manner:
+They can lead to massive compliance bills, or, conveniently, a new purchase or cloud deal to “resolve” the audit findings.

-They refuted Oracle’s interpretation with their data showing how VMs were pinned to certain hosts (to limit Oracle licensing).
+They refuted Oracle’s interpretation with data showing that VMs were pinned to specific hosts (to limit Oracle licensing).
 They involved their legal team to push back on Oracle’s contract interpretation.
-Ultimately, Oracle significantly reduced the claim and purchased fewer licenses (at a heavy discount) to settle.

-The key was not blindly accepting Oracle’s math and demonstrating their willingness to fight if needed.
 Moral: Even in an audit, you have leverage if you know your contracts and technical environment better than Oracle’s team.

 Oracle Support Renewal Negotiations